dragondrum/dragondrum/README.md

 - 👋 Hi, I’m @dragondrum
-- 👀 I’m interested in python, c++, java, javascript
+- 👀 I’m interested in python, c++ and java
-- 🌱 I’m currently learning java
+- 🌱 I’m currently working on a c++ game
-- 💞️ I’m looking to collaborate on game creating
+- 💞️ I’m looking to collaborate on game creating especially on art
 - 📫 How to reach me dragon.drum77@gmail.com
 - Discord: dragon_drum